 Symbolism in the late 19th century came out of the romantic movement and explored the meanings of forms, lines, shapes, and color.
 It drew on literary genres such as mythology and subjects such as dreams and nightmares, religion, life, and death.
 It was thought that it was a reaction against the advancement of science and technology; a reminder that there may be other forces in the world other than those explained by science.
 Two paintings by artists with an Italian connection epitomize how Symbolism in Victorian art could be used to discuss morality in its different guises.

 Evil Mothers (1894), by the Italian artist, Giovanni Segantini, is an excellent example of the way form, color, and subject matter combined in a spiritual way.

-Abandoned by his own mother, Segantini had a difficult relationship with women, due to his insistence that a woman’s role was as wife and mother.
+Abandoned by his own mother, Segantini had a difficult relationship with women.
+This was due to his insistence that a woman’s role was as wife and mother.
 His belief that a woman who did not fulfil these roles was inadequate fed into much of his art work.
-Segantini favoured the cold, barren, alpine landscapes, revealing a coldness in his own outlook.
+Segantini favored cold, barren, alpine landscapes, revealing a coldness in his own outlook.

-In this work, which is one of series on the same theme of ‘bad mothers’, the foreground is taken up with a twisted tree and entwined within that tree, a woman; breasts exposed, body contorted and hair caught up in the branches.
+In this work, which is one of series in the same theme of “bad mothers”, the foreground is taken up with a twisted tree and entwined within that tree, a woman.
+Her breasts are exposed, her body contorted, and hair caught up in the branches.

 While this may appear to be a punishment, it could be said that a look of beatification is apparent as a child, that seems to come from the branches that hold her, suckles at her breast.
 Was Segantini trying to say that forcing a woman into a role would be its own reward in the end?